-Each time the Policy is modified, a new version is published on the website of BNPP AM and is therefore considered as applicable.
+Each time the Policy is modified, a new version is published on the website of BNPP AM entities covered by the Policy and is therefore considered as applicable.

-Regarding discretionary portfolio management services provided to institutional clients, this Policy deems to be an integrant part of the contractual framework with BNPP AM Belgium.
-Therefore, BNPP AM Belgium should get client's consent on the possibility to execute orders outside of a trading venue.
+Regarding discretionary portfolio management services provided to institutional clients, this Policy deems to be an integrant part of the contractual framework with BNPP AM.
+Therefore, BNPP AM should get client's consent on the possibility to execute orders outside of a trading venue.
 Any specific instruction linked to the execution of the transactions that would diverge from or complement this Policy should be recorded.